The Westone UM1 is the company’s entry-level single balanced armature in-ear universal monitor. It is priced at $99.

 Layering is precise but shallow in depth.
 In the end, it’s an in-ear monitor and if you expect out-of-ear-locality, though some IEMs manage to do that, this is not the one for you.
 That does not make them any less useful for monitoring, though.

 No doubt there will be users who more than enjoy the default tuning.
 It is inoffensive and hides errors on the recording.
 In terms of high-fidelity, I want a more linear frequency response.
-Luckily, the UM1 has a smooth response already, that makes them very compatible with even the simplest of equalizers.
+Luckily, the UM1 has a smooth response already, which makes them very compatible with even the simplest of equalizers.

 However, there are hardware solutions:

 - Increase the impedance.
-With higher output impedance the UM1 lose some warmth.
+With higher output impedance the UM1 loses some warmth.
 The effects are subtle so I suggest you grab at least a 75 ohms resistor cable adapter.
-This helps to open up the sound quite a bit and the Westone no longer sound as muffled.
+This helps to open up the sound quite a bit and the Westone no longer sounds as muffled.
 Male voices still have a tendency to sound honky and female voices can sound slightly hollow, but I think it’s already an improvement overall.
 The bass is also pushed more to the low-end.
 As these are very efficient earphones, they will still reach very high volumes from any source.

 - Replace the filters.
 If you look inside the nozzle, you will find filters with a brown-orange ring at the end of the tube.
 These filters have a big influence on the sound and this version dampens the treble quite a bit.
 Luckily, these adhere to the industry’s standard and you should be able to find fitting replacements.
 If you need some help, head to the comment section below.